 Email photos to: firstname.lastname@example.org

-Please consider making a donation to help us reach our goal of $300,000 in our 30th Anniversary year so we can continue Building Caring & Compassionate Communities for years to come.
+Please consider making a recurrent donation to help us keep building Caring & Compassionate Communities for years to come.

 You can either make a one-time donation, or donate a minimum of $30 per month for 30 months through our 30/30 campaign.
 Click here to make a recurring donation towards the 30/30 campaign and learn what your donation may be used for.